100% Whole Grain Einkorn Bread

 - Cover the dough for ten minutes and let it rest before kneading.
 This allows the whole grains to absorb some of the water and makes the dough easier to work with.

 - Turn the dough out onto a lightly floured surface and knead, adding a sprinkling of flour when needed (don't add too much).
 After about six minutes, the dough should be soft and smooth.
 Don't over work it.
+This can be done in a standing mixer, kneading for about four to five minutes on low speed.

 - Place the dough seam-side down into the prepared bread tin.
 Cover and set aside to rise again until puffy but not doubled, about half an hour.

-- While the bread is rising, preheat the oven to 180°C (350°F).
+- While the dough is rising, preheat the oven to 180°C (350°F).

 Video